presents

 - Discussion:

-- surgically demonstratable full thickness RTC tears are present in about
+- surgically demonstratable full thickness RTC tears are present in about 1/5 elderly patients;

 - MRI studies have been published which note a much higher prevalence of RTC tear;

-- complete supraspinatus tears may occur in upto 20% after age 32 yrs;
+- complete supraspinatus tears may occur in up to 20% after age 32 yrs;

-- after age 40 years of age, approximately 30% of patients will have cuff tears, and
+- after age 40 years, approximately 30% of patients will have cuff tears, and after age 60 yrs, there will be cuff tears in upto

-pain who had undergone preoperative US and subsequent arthroscopy were identified;
+- Teefey SA, et al: 100 shoulders in 98 patients with shoulder pain who had undergone preop US and arthroscopy were identified;

-in four, arthrosis of the acromioclavicular joint in two, and a superior labral tear
+frozen shoulder in 4, arthrosis of AC joint in 2, and a superior labral tear and calcific bursitis in one shoulder each;

 - ultrasonography correctly identified all 65 full-thickness rotator cuff tears (a sensitivity of 100 percent);